 India is the land of kings and kingdoms.
 There are hundreds of forts and palaces spread across the country.
 Several of these palaces have now become luxury heritage hotels.
 Some of these hotels are managed by the royal families themself through their trusts.
 Whereas others have been leased to hospitality brands.
 A stay in any of these will let you experience the luxurious royal life enjoyed by the Kings, albeit without their responsibilities.

-The architecture style in each palace is distinct and unique to its location.
+The architectural style in each palace is distinct and unique to its location.
 Many of the medieval palaces seamlessly blend multiple influences.
 These palaces have seen renovations over the years to accommodate modern facilities while maintaining their heritage status.

 Rajasthan for Palaces

 Rajasthan is perhaps the most popular destination for palace stays.
 They have large and luxurious grandeur as well as history.
-Some of them such as the Lake Palace are surrounded by water on all sides.
+Some of them such as the Lake Palace is surrounded by water on all sides.
 Other palaces to explore are the Umaid Bhawan Palace, Rajmahal Palace, etc. Neemrana Hotels have converted many old forts and palaces into heritage hotels.

 Chettinad in Tamil Nadu